Updates on Travel Advisories and Requirements due to COVID-19 outbreak

 1- must submit their travel and contact information, quarantine plan and a COVID-19 symptoms self-assessment digitally via ArriveCAN, available as a mobile app or by signing in online through canada.ca/arrivecan.
 ArriveCAN confirmation receipt (either through mobile or printed confirmation) will be required at check-in counter and after arrival in Canada

-2- Passengers must have a negative PCR test result for COVID-19, the test performed from any lab within 72 hours before flight departure.
-List of acceptable labs with barcodes clicks here.
-Passengers must carry 02 printed copies of COVID-19 test certificate (SMS, whatsapp / digital certificates are not acceptable).
+2- Passengers must have a negative nucleic acid PCR, serum IgM antibody and IgG antibody test result for COVID-19, the test performed from authorized lab within 72 hours before flight departure.
+List of acceptable labs with barcodes Clicks Here.
+Passengers must carry 02 printed copies of COVID-19 test certificate (SMS, WhatsApp / digital certificates are not acceptable).
 Passengers ensure that lab certificate must have details e.g. Destination, Test Type, Report Validity and same bears the stamp or signature.
 PCR test is applicable for all passengers of age 5 years and above.

 PCR test result must include the following